 ALLEY (PUBLIC).
-A minor right-of-way providing secondary access to the side or rear of one or more properties. but which must have a maximum right-of-way width of twenty-four (24') feet.
-(12779 §2 7/15/87)
+A minor right-of-way providing secondary access to the side or rear of one or more properties.

 ALLEY (PRIVATE).
-A minor right-of-way providing secondary access to the side or rear of one or more properties. but which must have a minimum right-of-way width of sixteen (16') feet.
-(12779 §2 7/15/87)
+A minor right-of-way providing secondary access to the side or rear of one or more properties.